-With a quick Google search, a novice real estate investor can find an overwhelming amount of information on how to become successful.
-There are promises of quick wealth, of fail proof methods, and books and seminars full of information on how to achieve your investing dreams.
-Instead of increasing the noise, telling you the exact steps to take to conquer the real estate investment world, we are going to share some mistakes that beginners make.
-By avoiding these common issues for real estate investors just starting out, you will have a better chance at succeeding in the beginning, which could lead to long-term investment success.
+With a quick Google search, a novice real estate investor can find plenty of information on how to succeed.
+There are promises of quick wealth, fail-proof methods, and lessons and books on how to achieve your investing dreams.
+However, instead of increasing the noise, we are going to share some mistakes that beginners make.
+By avoiding these three common issues for novice real estate investors, you’ll have a better chance of long-term investment success.

 Not Enough Research and Planning

 The keys to success in any field are research, planning, and goal setting.
-Real estate investing is no different.
-Before you jump in, you need to understand the local market.
-Talk to local experts, property managers, and real estate agents about trends in the area, property values, market rates, and residents.
-And don’t forget the legwork – there is no substitute for seeing and walking properties in person, driving the neighborhood, and understanding the nuances of the things that impact value.
+Likewise, real estate investing is no different.
+Though, before you jump in, you need to understand the local market.
+Talk to local experts, property managers, and real estate agents about trends in the area.
+They’re also good sources for property values, market rates, and residents in your target community.
+Additionally, don’t forget the legwork – there is no substitute for seeing properties in person.
 You can never know too much, and knowledge is power.
 Going into an investment decision empowered with information will lead to stronger outcomes.

 You also need to have goals for your investments.
 Setting income goals, calendar goals, and outcome goals will help you to better formulate a plan.
 Knowing where you would like to end up will make it easier to know how to get started.